 It’s simple, make their effort valuable.
 In other words, offer a small reward for every completed review.
 People love free stuff, whether they’re going to use that or not.
-So, discounts, discount codes, limited offers, promotional materials, etc., are an excellent way to show you care.
+So, discounts, discount codes, limited offers, and promotional materials, including high end branded gifts, are an excellent way to show you care.

 Don’t disregard unhappy customers.
 Always, always try to figure out what went wrong and fix it as soon as possible.
 Unfortunately, dissatisfied customers don’t always let companies know before deciding to leave for good.

 That’s why you need to engage unhappy customers before they turn away from your company.
 You can do this by offering short surveys with every transaction.

 Think about including questions like these: